-We’ve looked at the benefits and drawbacks of gas fires and stoves, electric fires and stoves, and wood-burning stoves to help you make the right choice.
+We’ve summarised the benefits and drawbacks of gas fires and stoves, electric fires and stoves, and wood-burning stoves to help you make the most appropriate choice.

 Gas fires and stoves